niek-sidn/hsm_workshop_nethsm/Slide02.md

 -   Trust is a complex concept, an HSM will not magically provide it.<br>
     Phind.com: "At its core, trust is the belief in the reliability, truth, or ability of someone or something."<br>
     This means it also has to do with public image, feelings, believes and even politics.<br>
-    It takes a long time to create, and only minutes to destroy.
+    Trust takes a long time to create, and only minutes to destroy.

 --------------------
 [Next](https://github.com/niek-sidn/hsm_workshop_nethsm/blob/main/Slide03.md)